-Comparing our results with those from known CDW systems \cite{Carpinelli1996,Carpinelli1997,Brun2009}, which include STM results on $\mathrm{NbSe_2}$ \cite{Mallet1996}, we find qualitative discrepancies.
+Comparing our results with those from known CDW systems \cite{Mallet1999,Brun2009,Rahnejat2011}, which include STM results on $\mathrm{NbSe_2}$ \cite{Mallet1996}, we find qualitative discrepancies.
 In our measurements, the filled/empty states topographic images of the TMD samples do not show the expected out-of-phase or contrast inversion that the Peierls model predicts.
-This contrasts with previous observations of 2D systems such as Pb (or Sn) coated Ge(111) \cite{Carpinelli1996,Carpinelli1997}.
+This contrasts with previous observations of CDW systems under STM imaging.
 Instead, the topographic images taken at +50 and -50~mV sample bias voltages on $\mathrm{TaS_2}$ are very similar to each other when one compares them with the naked eye.
 In order to rigorously check this similarity, we have calculated the normalized cross correlation coefficients (NCC) between the two images, $NCC = \left.\langle(a_{ij}-\bar{a}) (b_{ij}-\bar{b})\rangle\middle/(\sigma_a \sigma_b)\right.$, where $\mu$ and $\sigma$ are the mean and the standard deviation of the two images ($a_{ij}$ and $b_{ij}$).
 NCC is expected to be +1 for two identical images, and $-$1 for two images with perfect contrast inversion.
-For an eMod-dominating CDW, where spatial inversion between filled and empty states is expected, such as Pb/Ge(111), one would expect the NCC between the filled and empty states images to be close to $-$1.
+For an eMod-dominating CDW, where spatial inversion between filled and empty states is expected, one would expect the NCC between the filled and empty states images to be close to $-$1.
 What we find when we carry out this analysis on $\mathrm{TaS_2}$, $\mathrm{NbSe_2}$ and $\mathrm{TaSe_2}$ is that the NCCs are +0.62, +0.79 and +0.95 respectively, showing that the majority of the topographic images are in-phase between the two biases.
 Considering that only the CDW corrugation will be out-of-phase while the atomic corrugation is actually in-phase, we can remove the atomic signals by Fourier filtering them and keep only the CDW signal.
 After removing the atomic signals, the measured NCC are still +0.37, +0.67 and +0.97 for $\mathrm{TaS_2}$, $\mathrm{NbSe_2}$ and $\mathrm{TaSe_2}$ respectively, in sharp contrast to the $-$1 expected for a traditional CDW.
 It is important to note that this result differs from previous STM results on $\mathrm{NbSe_2}$ \cite{Mallet1996} where spatially out-of-phase electron and hole components were seen.
-This discrepancy is due to our superior ability to control and correct for drift at the subatomic level which allows us to uncover the true nature of these materials.
+This discrepancy is due to our superior ability to control and correct for drift at the subatomic level.